fortana-co/youtube-multi-dl/README.md

 ### Wish List
-Some single-video albums aren't divided into chapters, [like this one](https://www.youtube.com/watch?v=fEqrnR7_yT8).
+Some single-song albums aren't divided into chapters, [like this one](https://www.youtube.com/watch?v=fEqrnR7_yT8).
 But if you look at the description, it clearly has metadata about the songs in the album.
 Can we find and parse this metadata so __youtube-multi-dl__ can split videos like this into individual songs, the way it does for videos with chapters?

 ## License